 Photography: Create a Smoke Dispersion

-The smoke dispersion is one of the most visually impressive effects in Photoshop, and in this tutorial you’ll learn how to create it in an easy way.
-You’ll only need a good picture and some brushes that mimic smoke (you’ll find them in the Attachments section).
+The smoke dispersion is one of the most visually impressive effects in Photoshop, and in this tutorial, you’ll learn how to create it in an easy way.
+You’ll only need a good picture and some brushes that mimic smoke.
 This is an intermediate-level tutorial, so it’s assumed that you know how layer masks and brushes work.
-If you don’t feel confident enough, take a look at this tutorial on how to use the Photoshop brushes.
 Alright, are you ready to know what you need to do to apply this stunning effect to your pictures?